User Manual

 • View the image full-size - click the ‘View full-sized image in new browser tab’ button to open a separate browser tab that displays the image full-size.

-• To close the Image View panel, click the ‘X’ button in the top right corner.
+• To close the Image View panel, click the ‘Close’ button in the bottom right corner, click the ‘Escape’ key (not Macs) or click elsewhere on the screen.

 Recording video